2025 Vale do Aço floods

-The 2025 Vale do Aço floods are floods and landslides, caused by extreme precipitation events that occurred in the Vale do Aço metropolitan area in the interior of the state of Minas Gerais, Brazil between 12 and 13 January 2025.
+The 2025 Vale do Aço floods were a series of floods and landslides, caused by extreme precipitation events that occurred in the Vale do Aço metropolitan area in the interior of the state of Minas Gerais, Brazil on 12 and 13 January 2025.
 The four municipalities of the metropolitan area (Coronel Fabriciano, Ipatinga, Santana do Paraíso, and Timóteo) were affected by the natural disaster, with Ipatinga being the most impacted city, where ten deaths caused by landslides were confirmed by the evening of 12 January.
 Coronel Fabriciano and Santana do Paraíso each reported one death during the rains.
 Over 180 people were left homeless, and thousands were affected.

 Context

 The Região Metropolitana do Vale do Aço is situated in a predominantly rugged terrain region with a notable presence of favelas and urban communities.
 This is a result of rapid and unplanned urban growth, especially during the second half of the 20th century.
 With limited space for expansion, urban growth has increasingly occurred towards watercourses and hills surrounding the cities, leading to the proliferation of housing in areas at risk of flooding and landslides.